Fostering a culture of growth.

 Turn it up to 11, then hit pause.

 First to specialize in bringing growth you have to adopt the mindset that your work is never done.
-That there is no growth without risk and “change is the only constant” (said a wise old Greek person*).
+That there is no growth without risk and “change is the only constant”.
 The growth mindset requires a deep discontentment with the status quo.
 Adopting this mindset is hard on the psyche and can be hard on a team too, unless it is adopted into the organizational culture in a healthy way.
 To drive growth you need to critically assess what you have, and seek out areas for improvement.
 But there needs to be a culture of support and clear on/off setting with this thinking or even the most eternally positive person will eventually become disillusioned and exasperated.

 A phased approach to growth and optimization helps avoid fatigue and allows the organization to focus and balance.
 Addressing each organizational pillar (outreach, acquisition, conversion, retention) in sequence keeps things fresh and moving forward on all fronts.